hammad25/virtus-training-club/README.md

  #### Supported Screen and browsers
  * I tested the site responsiveness by using Dev tools in **Chrome Simulator**
  * The primary smaller device sizes that were tested for were Ipad, Iphone X.

+## Deployment
+#### Via gitpod
+* In the terminal command line "python3 -m http.server" then click open browser.

+#### Via github pages
+* The site was deployed to GitHub pages.
+The steps taken to deploy are as follows:
+* In the GitHub repository, Settings tab;source section drop-down menu, select the Master Branch.
+* The live link can be found here -  https://hammad25.github.io/virtus-training-club/

+## Credits
+* Thanks to Rohit Sharma, my mentor for his guidance, industry insights and reassurance through the process and pointing me in the right direction.
+* The Slack community for support and and feedback was invaluable.
+* Balsamiq was used to create the wireframes.
+* [Coolors](https://coolors.co/) - Used to create my colour palette.

+#### Content
+* The text was taken from various fitness websites and articles [Functional fitness](https://www.opexfit.com/blog/what-is-functional-fitness)

+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

+### Media
+* The photos/video used were taken from [pexels](https://www.pexels.com/) and [Google](https://www.google.com/search?q=luxury+gyms+images&rlz=1C5CHFA_enGB949GB949&hl=en&sxsrf=AOaemvKQmSRGrtQp-nlBnFiE_Z4DZrso4g:1634747574800&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjVjPijtdnzAhUAgf0HHbVRCdIQ_AUoAXoECAEQAw&biw=1537&bih=868&dpr=1#imgrc=GJfrqxLniaVpfM)